 Do you have paper all over your office?
 Is paper constantly piling up on the desk and taking up space in the cupboard?
 If so, then it may be time for you to go paperless.
-A paperless office is a great way to streamline efficiency as well as going eco-friendly.
-Instead of having stacks of paper lying around, businesses can now digitize their office paperwork by installing a good DMS system.
+A paperless office is a great way to streamline efficiency as well as go eco-friendly.
+Instead of having stacks of paper lying around, businesses can now digitize their office paperwork by installing good document scanning software solutions.
 In this article, we will discuss nine logical reasons why your business should go paperless!

 1. Easy to locate documents